All about the working holiday in Ireland!

 All working holiday makers must buy private health insurance that covers medical care, hospitalisation and repatriation.

-Exception: the insurance requirement is not explicitly mentioned for Australians and New Zealanders.
-However, we still strongly recommend it.
-Without insurance, out of pocket costs for healthcare may be very high.
+The insurance requirement is not explicitly mentioned for New Zealanders, but we still strongly recommend it.
+Without insurance, out of pocket expenses can be very high.

 Apply before the annual quota is reached.
 Ireland sets an annual quota by nationality for the number of Working Holiday Authorisations issued: